dehypnosis/pager/README.md

-# Pager is a web-crawler based on PhantomJs
+# Pager: Fast and storable web-crawler based on PhantomJs

 ## Install
 ```bash